 DOE Order 436.1, Departmental Sustainability, requires federal facilities to use environmental management systems.
-SRS implements an EMS using the International Organization of Standardization (ISO) 14001:2015 standard to fulfill compliance obligations and address risks and opportunities.
+SRS implements an EMS conforming to the International Organization for Standardization (ISO) 14001:2015 standard to fulfill compliance obligations and address risks and opportunities.
 By design, the "Plan-Do-Check-Act" approach of the ISO 14001:2015 standard continually improves environmental performance.